practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Modula-2/Mocka Modula-2 compiler/README.md

 > [!IMPORTANT]
 > Now come the real hacks.

-This was only for the _~/.bahrc_ configuration file of **my (normal) user**, not the root user who is supposed to do the installation work!
+This was only for the _~/.bashrc_ configuration file of **my (normal) user**, not the root user who is supposed to do the installation work!

 So, also add those two lines to the _/root/.bashrc_ configuration file of the root user.
-Best is now to restart the Bash shell and login there again as the root user.
+Best is now to restart the Bash shell and login there again as root user.

 Still, something is missing in my new 32-bit Xubuntu system: a C compiler!